NielsPilgaard/Pilgaard.BackgroundJobs/README.md

 ## Scheduling Methods
 - Cron expressions using `ICronJob`
 - Recurringly at a set interval using `IRecurringJob`
+- Recurringly at a set interval after an initial delay using `IRecurringJobWithInitialDelay`
 - Once at an absolute time using `IOneTimeJob`

 ## Use Cases